ReemNeama/eventati_book/docs/architecture_diagrams/deployment_architecture.md

 ## Deployment Overview

-The Eventati Book application follows a client-server architecture with a Flutter mobile application as the client and Firebase as the backend service.
+The Eventati Book application follows a client-server architecture with a Flutter mobile application as the client and Supabase as the backend service.
 This architecture provides scalability, reliability, and ease of deployment.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐